See individual courses for specific eligibility requirements.

 I'm an international student.
 Do you require my test scores?

-Yes, we require TOEFL or IELTS scores for international students in on-campus courses.
+TOEFL or IELTS scores are only required for international students in on-campus courses.
+Students in online courses do not have to meet these requirements.
 See International applicants for minimum scores and additional information.

 Do you require interviews or a specific GPA?

-Summer College does not interview prospective students.
-Instead, we get to know you through your application statements and letter(s) of recommendation.
+Precollege does not interview prospective students.
+Instead, we get to know you through your application materials.

 We also do not require that you earn a specific GPA.
 We look at your entire application when making the admissions decision.